dmontaner/install_and_config_linux/python.md

 Install ipython and pip:

     sudo apt-get install ipython python-pip
-    sudo -H pip install --upgrade pip  ## to update it.
-Usually not the latest version on Ubuntu
+    sudo -H pip install --upgrade pip       # update pip.
+Usually Ubuntu does not have the latest version.

 Install Python3 (ipython and pip):